Place materials on course reserve

 - Additional Requests: Requests to add additional titles at a later date should follow these same procedures.
 Those will be treated as new requests and processed in order of receipt.
 In order for the Library to acquire and process items before semester end, last requests are encouraged no later than mid-semester: Fall (Oct 31), Spring (Mar 31), Summer (Jul 31).

-eReserves in bSpace and bCourses
+eReserves in bCourses

 - bCourses - Use the Files area to upload readings, or edit any bCourses page to add a direct link to an online library-licensed resource.
 For more information see bCourses help.